Japanese police arrest 15 men over suspected large-scale phone scam in Thailand | The Japan Times

 Japanese police have arrested 15 suspects transported from Bangkok in connection with a large-scale phone scam involving what is believed to be hundreds victims.

-The 15 Japanese men in their 20s to 50s arrested Friday are suspected of having called people across Japan from a rented luxury house in the Thai beach resort of Pattaya, claiming they had failed to pay subscription fees for a website and swindling more than 200 people out of over ¥200 million ($1.83 million) in total
+The 15 Japanese men in their 20s to 50s arrested Friday are suspected of having called people across Japan from a rented luxury house in the Thai beach resort city of Pattaya.

+The callers are believed to have told the victims they had failed to pay subscription fees for a website.
+They are suspected of swindling more than 200 people out of over ¥200 million in total

 Three suspects have been identified as Yasutaka Toyama, 54, Ryu Iwamoto, 23, and Seiji Ikehara, 33.